sjain1992/awesome-tech/docs/linux.md

 - [Buku: cmdline bookmark manager... your mini web!](https://github.com/jarun/Buku) Buku (formerly markit) is a cmdline bookmark management utility written in Python3 and SQLite3. buku exists because of my monumental dependency on historious.
 I wanted the same database on my local system.
 However, I couldn't find an equally flexible cmdline solution.
 Hence, Buku!
 	- [historious: bookmarking you can love](http://historio.us/) historious saves you time by helping you find webpages you saw before.
 Bookmark sites with a single click, then find them again by searching for any word in the content of the page!
 - [GoogleApps  or Office365 replacement.
 Kolab + CloudSuite: It's collaborative all the way down](https://kolab.org/group-blog/2016/01/30/kolab-collabora/)
+- [unixmen.com: How To Setup LogicalDOC In Ubuntu 15.04](https://www.unixmen.com/setup-logicaldoc-ubuntu-15-04/) LogicalDOC is a Document Management System.
+It is useful for all kind of small and medium enterprises, and it could play a very important role in knowledge resource management of Educational Organizations.

 ## Linux Kernel
 - [unixmen.com: How to upgrade or update kernel of the CentOS to Latest stable Kernel](https://www.unixmen.com/upgrade-update-kernel-centos-latest-stable-kernel/)